 To narrow this term down, we see CleanTech as a market with companies and technologies harnessing renewable energy sources and curbing emissions and waste.
 As such, it included 2,044 companies with a total funding amount of almost $50 bn in ‘19.
 However, it is necessary to say that these numbers also include mature companies and their IPO and M&A data.
 Looking specifically at startups, there have been 478 companies with $10.4 bn invested.

 2019 has been a record year for CleanTech with $16 bn raised.
 On the other hand, growing market maturity is obvious as there were less than 20 new companies officially founded, which is less than a quarter of its past peaks in 2007.

 CEE representative: SEAK

-Smart City startups develop hardware (sensors) and software products for tracking and analysing data to optimize operations and decision making of municipalities.
+Smart City startups develop hardware (sensors) and software products for tracking and analyzing data to optimize operations and decision-making of municipalities.